Alcohol and Substance Abuse Resources in Wayne, NJ

 Outpatient programs are very flexible, offering patients the most freedom out of the three choices.
 Patients live at home and are able to live their normal lives, continuing with work and family commitments, while continuing with therapy sessions at the treatment centers at previously scheduled times.
 Due to the freedom of this program and the fact that continual care is not given, only patients with mild substance use disorders should consider this option, or those who’ve already completed a higher level of treatment program.
 It’s essential that patients have access to a supportive network of friends and family as well as a stable home environment.

-When considering a Wayne drug rehab center or a Wayne alcohol rehab center, assess your circumstances honestly to help decide which one you should opt for.
+When considering a drug or alcohol rehab center, assess your circumstances honestly to help decide which one you should opt for.
 You need to consider which substance you’re addicted to and how long you’ve been using it for.
 You need to check your insurance cover to see what treatments are covered and find out if you have access to any other form of financial backup.
 Discuss everything in detail with an addiction specialist to make sure you don’t miss any important points.
-A lot of patients prefer a national network of treatment facilities, such as The Recovery Village.
-The clinics are staffed with professionals ready to offer help and advice and guide you toward the best treatment option.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.